ahmedbham/drupal-on-azure-container-apps/README.md

 az login
 ```

-* Set up environment variables used in various commands to follow.
+* Set up environment variables used in various commands to follow (change according to your preference).

 ```bash
 export RESOURCE_GROUP="my-drupal-apps-group"